 HOK and RDG Complete Lauritzen Outpatient Center in Omaha

-The new medical buidling incorporates smart design and new technology to optimize the patient experience at Nebraska Medicine.
+The new medical building incorporates smart design and new technology to optimize the patient experience at Nebraska Medicine.

 HOK’s St. Louis practice teamed with Omaha-based RDG Planning & Design to design the $71 million Lauritzen Outpatient Center, which consolidates Nebraska Medicine – Nebraska Medical Center’s outpatient services in a 170,000-sq.-ft. medical building with a below-ground parking garage.